-The City of Turlock and Consortium identifies priority need and offers services and programs to eligible households regardless of race or ethnicity.
+The City of Turlock and Consortium identifies priority needs and offers services and programs to eligible households regardless of race or ethnicity.
 This table is generated by the HUD CAPER template and the information reported reflects demographic information provided by participants and recorded in the HUD reporting system.
 The City of Turlock does not receive Emergency Shelter Grant (ESG) funding.

-For Turlock's Public Service Grants to non-profit agencies, 671 unduplicated clients were served.
-Of them 528 were white, 45 were Black or African American, 64 were Asian, 5 were American Indian/Alaskan Native, 7 were Native Hawaiian or Other Pacific Islander, 1 was American Indian or Alaska Native & White, 0 were Asian and White, 4 were Black or African American & White, 0 were American Indian or Alaska Native & Black or African American and 17 were Other breakdowns.
-Of them 168 were over 62 years old, 267 were people with disabilities and 20 had a female head of household.
-Not all races are listed in the table above.
+Through Turlock's CDBG Public Service Grants, non-profit agencies served a total of 1,146 unduplicated clients.
+Of the 1,146 clients served, 911 were White, 92 were Black or African American, 88 were Asian, 18 were American Indian/Alaskan Native, 3 were Native Hawaiian or Other Pacific Islander, 7 were American Indian or Alaska Native & White, 5 were Asian and White, 1 was Black or African American & White, 0 were American Indian or Alaska Native & Black or African American and 21 were categorized under Other.

-According to the 2014 American Community Survey, persons who categorized themselves as white (single race) represented 80 percent of the Turlock population and 76 percent of the Stanislaus County population.
-In the City 36 percent are of Hispanic origin (of any race), versus
+Other statistics identified included 147 clients that were female head of household, 447 clients that were over 62 years old, and 412 clients were people with disabilities.

-43 percent in the County.
-For more detailed demographic information see the census website at http://factfinder.census.gov and http://census.gov.
+According to the April 1, 2020 Census, persons who categorized themselves as white (single race) represented 58.1 percent of the Turlock population versus 81.8 percent of the Stanislaus County population.
+In the City, 44.4 percent of the population are of Hispanic origin (of any race), versus 50.9 percent in the County.
+For more detailed demographic information, see the census website at http://census.gov.